avkolte/Disaster-Response-Pipeline-Project/README.md

     2. Machine Learning Pipeline to train a model able to classify text message in categories
     3. Web App to show model results in real time.

 ### Code and data

 -  process_data.py: This code extracts data from both CSV files: messages.csv (containing message data) and categories.csv (classes of messages) and creates an SQLite database containing a merged and cleaned version of this data.
 -  train_classifier.py: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the training process.
--  ETL Pipeline Preparation.ipynb: The code and analysis contained in this Jupyter notebook was used in the development of process_data.py. process_data.py  automates this notebook.
--  ML Pipeline Preparation.ipynb: The code and analysis contained in this Jupyter notebook was used in the development of train_classifier.py.
-In particular, it contains the analysis used to tune the ML model and determine which model to use. train_classifier.py automates the model fitting process contained in this notebook.
+. train_classifier.py automates the model fitting process contained in this notebook.
 -  disaster_messages.csv, disaster_categories.csv contain sample messages (real messages that were sent during disaster events) and categories datasets in csv format.
 -  templates folder: This folder contains all of the files necessary to run and render the web app.
--  custom_transformer.py contains custom functions that were used in ML Pipeline Preparation.ipynb so to find best way of model tuning.

 ### Instructions: